 “Libel” vs. “Slander”: How To Tell The Difference If you spread a nasty rumor about your boss, are you engaging in slander?
 Can a politician sue a newspaper for libel if an article calls her a liar?
 What do these two words mean, and are they interchangeable?
 Since both are types of defamation or “the act of making negative statements that hurt another person’s reputation,” and also illegal, you’ll want to make sure you know the difference.
 Those who make defamatory statements may find themselves facing civil or criminal suits in state courts.
 In the United States, defamation suits are limited by First Amendment protections of free speech, but it’s still best to be careful.
 First of all, what is a defamatory statement?
 A defamatory statement is something factually incorrect being presented as the truth.
 A statement becomes defamatory when it’s distributed to another party, whether through mass publishing or one-on-one interaction.
 Hurtful statements in materials intended for private use (like personal diaries) aren’t defamatory because the ideas aren’t being communicated to another person.
 So saying a coworker is tough to work with is not defamatory—it’s your opinion.
 Saying they are habitually late (when they are not) would be considered defamatory.
 Defamatory is first recorded in English around 1275–1325 and is ultimately derived from the Latin word diffāmāre (“to spread the news of”).
 What is libel?
 Libel is written, published, or broadcast defamation.
 Defamatory statements made in newspapers, magazines, and blogs are considered libel.
 So are defamatory things said on TV or radio shows.
 Libel laws apply to both small- and large-scale publications.
 A small blog is held just as accountable for libel as a major city newspaper.
 For example, in 1964, the New York Times published an ad that described police response in Montgomery, Ala., as a “wave of terror” directed at civil rights demonstrators and included several factual errors.
 Montgomery police commissioner L.B.
 Sullivan sued for libel, but the Supreme Court ruled that the newspaper did not intend “actual malice” and was protected under the First Amendment.
 This landmark libel case is known as New York Times Co. v.
 Sullivan.
 Libel, which is attested by 1250–1300, is derived from the Latin word libellus, which is the diminutive of liber (“book”).
 What is slander?
 Slander describes spoken defamatory statements.
 The term applies to in-person interactions, like standing inside a restaurant and shouting false accusations about its sanitary conditions.
 Slander is harder to prove.
 Most courts only consider something slander if it causes actual, proven damage to the third party.
 The restaurant scenario might not be considered slander if the diners keep eating and the restaurant doesn’t lose any money.
 In general, it’s easier to prove libel than slander, as the act of publication itself is considered injury to the other person.
 Slander is: accusing someone of a crime they did not commit, spreading a rumor about an untrue affair, and claiming someone has false credentials.
 Slander dates back to and stems from the Middle English word sclaundren (“to cause to lapse morally, bring to disgrace, discredit, defame”).
+Don't Get Mixed Up Again!
+Get Dictionary.com tips to keep words straight ... right in your inbox.
+Email address* Valid email addressNameThis field is for validation purposes and should be left unchanged.
 But what about a negative opinion?
 Opinions aren’t considered defamatory.
 It would be libel or slander to describe someone as a murderer if they weren’t convicted of murder.
 However, it’s not defamatory, slanderous, or libelous to call someone stupid as there’s no objective measure of stupidity.
 People can be convicted of murder, but no court can declare someone stupid.
 Libelous or slanderous statements are specific.
 They identify an individual or group.
 Remember, defamation damages another party’s reputation.
 If a statement doesn’t indicate a specific target, no one’s reputation can suffer.
 Directly naming someone isn’t required for identification, however.
 For example, malicious statements about the biggest landowner in town can be defamatory without identifying the person by name.
 Truth is an absolute defense against defamation.
 A statement can’t be defamatory if it’s true.
 Just know that isn’t a license to spread around people’s embarrassing personal information.
 Some information may be protected by privacy laws (which restrict the public disclosure of private facts).
 What are the penalties for libel or slander?
 Like other civil wrongs, defamation has a statute of limitations.
 The timer starts when the defamatory statements are published or spoken, regardless of when the other person notices.
 For example, if a person discovers defamatory statements about himself in a radio show six months after the broadcast, he doesn’t get an extra six months to file a lawsuit.
 Libel and slander laws are addressed on a state-by-state basis.
 Most states define defamation as a civil wrong.
 In civil suits, the defendant pays monetary damages to the plaintiff if they’re found guilty.
 Some states (including New Hampshire and Mississippi) have statutes for criminal defamation.
 That means being convicted of defamation in these states could mean jail time.
 Seriously, just don’t do it.
 Keep those nasty rumors to yourself!
 Instead of using words to put someone down, how about finding new and refreshing ways to say something nice!